TechnicJelle/TechnicJelle/ssg/README.md

 Written in Dart.

-- `lib` contains HTML bindings and other utilities
-  - Hopefully I can split this off into a proper Pub.dev package at some point, so I can reuse it for other websites, too.
-- `bin` contains the actual SSG-specific code
+- `bin` contains the code that generates the actual pages
+- `lib` contains functions to generate components, utilities, and shared variables

 ## Running